k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 <tr >
 <td style="text-align: center; padding-top: 10px;"><img src="images/web/search.png" alt="search"/></td>
 <td style="padding-left: 30px;"><strong>Search</strong></td>
 <td style="width:60%">Provides a global search and replace across your project files.
-This tool, which is opened from the Side Bar, lets you make smart searches using various filters.
+This tool, which is opened from the Side Bar, allows you make smart searches using various filters.
 To learn more about using the Search tool within the Web Studio see <a href="22_web_search.md">here</a>.</td>
 </tr>
 <tr>
     <td style="text-align: center; padding-top: 10px;"><img src="images/web/scm.png" alt="version control" /></td>